 It was in the 1970s when a young American molecular biologist and university professor named Jon Kabat-Zinn began developing a revolutionary healthcare program, known as Mindfulness-Based Stress Reduction (MBSR), that would eventually transform the ways the western world thinks about health and well-being.
 At the time, medical practitioners and governmental agencies had become increasingly interested in researching and treating stress-related mental illnesses, such as anxiety and depression, both because statistics were showing that over 30 million Americans were suffering from one of the two disorders and also because popular medications, such as Miltown and Valium, were proving to be addictive and less than ideal for treating individuals effectively.
+Some are looking to alternative treatment to help with their stress such as CBD products from somewhere like HerbMighty as well as other places.
+Some people like to use vapes which have been specifically designed for cannabis use.
+Ultimately, it comes down to personal tastes.
+This might explain why dispensary supplies now stock them due the increased demand.

 Although Kabat-Zinn wasn’t trained to offer counseling as a psychologist or write prescriptions as a psychiatrist, he’d come to believe, with his scientific mind, that the Buddhist meditative practices he first became interested in while studying at the prestigious Massachusetts Institute of Technology (MIT) had the potential to holistically treat those suffering from a range of stress-related illnesses.